 - Credit quality of investments held the credit quality of investments held are reviewed on a monthly basis by KBC Asset Management NV.
 The breakdown of the credit ratings of the investments held by the Company is set out in Note 18(a) "Financial instruments, principal risks and uncertainties: Credit/counterparty risk".
+For the TRS assets Goldman Sachs International proposes investments to be purchased and sold.
+KBC Asset Management NV approves and actions these trades only if the proposed investments fall within the strict credit eligibility criteria as set out in the Company's prospectus.
 The KBC Asset Management NV Risk department also rate the notes issued by the Company.
 This rating is based on the weighted average credit rating of the investments held by the Company.
-At 30 April 2020, the internal credit rating assigned to the short duration notes and long duration notes by the KBC Asset Management NV Risk department was AA- and A+ respectively (2019: AA- and A+ respectively). - Liquidity and Asset Liability Management ("ALM") ratios the liquidity and ALM ratios of the Company are reviewed on a monthly basis.
-The ALM ratio is reviewed to assess whether the Company is underinvested and whether the maturity/liquidity breakdown of the investments held is sufficient to meet the obligations to repay the notes.
+At 30 April 2020, the internal credit rating assigned to the notes by the KBC Asset Management Risk department was AA-and A+ respectively (2019: AA- and AA- respectively). - Liquidity and Asset Liability Management ("ALM") ratios the liquidity and ALM ratios of the Company are reviewed on a monthly basis.
+The ALM ratio is reviewed to assess whether the Company is overinvested/ underinvested and whether the maturity/liquidity breakdown of the investments held is sufficient to meet the obligations to repay the notes.
 The total asset notional is compared against the total liability notional for each portfolio.
 If the functional currency notional asset exceeds the notional liability this means that the portfolio has "overinvested" by a certain percentage.
 If the functional currency notional liability exceeds the notional asset then this means that the portfolio has "underinvested" by a certain percentage.
 The liquidity breakdown is set out in Note 18(c) "Financial instruments, principal risks and uncertainties: Liquidity risk".
-At 30 April 2020 the Company's short duration portfolio is overinvested by 0.20% (2019: 0.25%) and the long duration portfolio is overinvested by 7.02% (2019: 7.64%). - The level of note redemptions/subscriptions are also reviewed as this is a key driver in whether the Company has to sell investments or whether it can buy investments as note redemptions will primarily have to be funded through investment disposals.
+At 30 April 2020 the short duration portfolio is underinvested by 1.48% (2019: 1.42%) and the long duration portfolio is overinvested by 0.91% (2019: 0.81%). - The level of note redemptions/subscriptions are also reviewed as this is a key driver in whether the Company has to sell investments or whether it can buy investments as note redemptions will primarily have to be funded through investment disposals.
 The net note redemptions for the financial year ended 30 April 2020 are set out in the cash flow from financing activities in the Statement of Cash Flows. - Country and industry exposure the exposure the Company has to countries and industries is reviewed by KBC Asset Management NV on a monthly basis.
 Further detail on the exposure management process, in addition to the industrial sector and country breakdown of investments held at 30 April 2020, is set out in Note 18(b) "Financial instruments, principal risks and uncertainties: Concentration risk". - Market prices and market price fluctuations daily market price fluctuations on all investments held are reviewed by relevant KBC Asset Management NV front office staff.
 The market value of investments is also a key driver in what investments are purchased and sold and the movement in market value is a key performance indicator reviewed by the KBC Asset Management NV front office staff assigned to the Company.
 The market value as at 30 April 2020 for investments held is set out in Note 12 "Financial assets designated at fair value through profit or loss".
 The movement in market value for the financial year ended 30 April 2020 ("movement in unrealised gain/loss on investments") is also set out in Note 12 "Financial assets designated at fair value through profit or loss".